Frequently Asked Questions About Laser Treatments in Calgary

 Can I bring someone or my child to my appointment?

 You’re welcome to bring a support person or your child to your consultation.
-For treatments, we prefer clients come alone to maintain a calm, focused environment and ensure safety, but exceptions can be made in some cases, if needed.
+For laser treatments, we prefer clients come alone to maintain a calm, focused environment and ensure safety reasons.
+There is also no supervision in the front reception area for your children, so younger children cannot be left unnattended.

 Do you offer package deals?